-In 2004, as in prior years, in establishing Mr. Wexner's compensation package the Committee considered competitive practices, the extent to which Limited Brands achieved operating income and sales objectives, progress regarding brand strategy, and the continued recruitment and development of leadership talent for the business.
+In 2005, as in prior years, in establishing Mr. Wexner's compensation package the Committee considered competitive practices, the extent to which Limited Brands achieved operating income and sales objectives, progress regarding brand strategy, and the continued recruitment and development of leadership talent for the business.
 These factors are considered subjectively in the aggregate and none of these factors is accorded specific weight.

 As described earlier, the Committee and Limited Brands continue to emphasize variable, performance-based compensation components for all executives, including Mr. Wexner.
-Accordingly, as a result of fiscal 2003 performance, in early 2004, Mr. Wexner's base salary was adjusted by 4.5% from \$1,560,000 to \$1,630,000 while his incentive compensation target remained at 160%.
-In establishing these compensation elements, the Committee considered the financial results for fiscal 2003, changes in stockholder value, Mr. Wexner's progress in recruiting and developing senior leadership talent, and continued focus on the brand development strategy of the business units.
+Accordingly, as a result of fiscal 2004 performance, in early 2005, Mr. Wexner's base salary was adjusted by 4.3% from \$1,630,000 to \$1,700,000 while his incentive compensation target remained at 160%.
+In establishing these compensation elements, the Committee considered the financial results for fiscal 2004, changes in stockholder value, Mr. Wexner's progress in recruiting and developing senior leadership talent, and continued focus on the brand development strategy of the business units.

-In fiscal 2004, Limited Brands posted net sales of \$9.408 billion, an increase of 5% compared to net sales in fiscal 2003.
-Additionally, fiscal 2004 adjusted net income was \$637 million, which was 9% above comparable adjusted net income for fiscal 2003, and adjusted earnings per share were \$1.33 per share, an increase of 20% compared to fiscal 2003 adjusted earnings per share.
-(The corresponding results determined in accordance with generally accepted accounting principles are included on page 48 of Limited Brands' 2004 Annual Report which is being sent with this proxy statement.)
-These fiscal 2004 results were above targeted performance objectives established by the Committee for the spring season and below target for the fall season.
-Due to the amount by which the spring season exceeded the established targets, the results for the entire year were above target, and as a result, the annual cash incentive payment earned by Mr. Wexner was above target level for the year, according to the plan.
+In fiscal 2005, Limited Brands posted net sales of \$9.699 billion, an increase of 3% compared to net sales in fiscal 2004.
+Fiscal 2005 net income was \$683 million, which was 3% below net income for fiscal 2004, and earnings per diluted share were \$1.66 per share, an increase of 13% compared to fiscal 2004 earnings per diluted share.
+(The corresponding results determined in accordance with generally accepted accounting principles are included in Item 8.
+Financial Statements and Supplementary Data of Limited Brands' 2005 Annual Report on Form 10-K which is being sent with this proxy statement.)
+These fiscal 2005 results were below targeted performance objectives established by the Committee for the spring and fall seasons.
+As a result, the annual cash incentive payment earned by Mr. Wexner was below target level for the year, according to the plan.

-Compensation Committee

-James L. Heskett, Chair E. Gordon Gee Donald B. Shackelford
+Compensation Committee James L. Heskett, Chair E. Gordon Gee Jeffrey B. Swartz